cloudflare/cloudflare-docs/content/hyperdrive/tutorials/multi-region-postgres-with-pgedge/index.md

 # Query a pgEdge Distributed PostgreSQL Cluster from Cloudflare Workers

-## Overview

 In this tutorial, you will learn how to use a Cloudflare Worker to consume data from a pgEdge Cloud Postgres database in a three-node distributed multi-master replication cluster.

-You will create a Worker function that connects to your database using [Hyperdrive](https://developers.cloudflare.com/hyperdrive/) to proxy your database connection and maintain a connection pool to prevent us having to make a new database connection on every request.
+You will create a Worker function that connects to your database using [Hyperdrive](/hyperdrive/) to proxy your database connection and maintain a connection pool to prevent us having to make a new database connection on every request.

 You will learn how to:

 - Deploy a Cloudflare Worker with the Cloudflare Wrangler CLI.
 - Create and connect to a pgEdge distributed Postgres cluster.
-- Use Cloudflare Wrangler to create a [Hyperdrive](https://developers.cloudflare.com/hyperdrive/) connection to your pgEdge Postgres database.
+- Use Cloudflare Wrangler to create a [Hyperdrive](/hyperdrive/) connection to your pgEdge Postgres database.
 - Query your pgEdge Postgres database with a Cloudflare Worker.
 - Test your configuration optimizations.